-What is the history of a VAT?
+What is the history of the VAT?

 The value-added tax is a relatively new tax.
 It was designed by two people, independently, in the early 20th century.
 Many European countries enacted a VAT in the 1960s and 1970s.
 Other countries followed in the 1980s and thereafter.